Who Owns the Metaverse Land

 Nowadays, it appears that almost anything is available.

 What about digital real estate, though?
 When you hear the phrase “virtual world,” you know it’s referring to the metaverse.
 But isn’t there also a real state in the metaverse?
 It sounds a little unusual, but also exciting.
 Here’s a look at who owns the metaverse and how it works.
+Binance Referral Code can help you make lot of money, more referrals means more money.

 The metaverse is still a relatively new concept.
 Investments in it are fraught with danger.
 As with any other investment or business venture, you must conduct thorough research before deciding to accept risks.